Beersheba: Local government

 The mayor of Beersheba is Ruvik Danilovich, who was deputy mayor under Yaakov Turner.

 Educational institutions

-According to the Municipality CBS, in 2022, Beersheba has a ca.8,975 preschoolers in ca.300 preschools & kindergartens.
+According to the Israel Central Bureau of Statistics, in 2022, Beersheba has a ca.8,975 preschoolers in ca.300 preschools & kindergartens.
 A total of 99 schools teaching a student population of ca.45,291: 60 elementary schools with an enrollment of 19,617 (ca.3,200 of whom are entering the 1st grade), and 39 high schools with an enrollment of 16,699.
 Of Beersheba's 12th graders, 90% earned a Bagrut matriculation certificate in 2022.
 The city also has several private schools and yeshivot in the religious sector with 3,000 or more students.